Mechanical Circulatory Support

 Henry Ford: experts in ventricular assist devices (VADs)

-If you need mechanical support, your heart transplant team will work with cardiovascular experts at the Henry Ford Heart and Vascular Institute.
+If you need mechanical support, your heart transplant team will work with our Henry Ford Heart & Vascular experts.
 This combined group of specialists will develop a personalized treatment plan to support your heart until a transplant is possible.

 Highlights of our ventricular assist device (VAD) program include: